Warts and Verrucas

 What causes warts?

 Warts and verrucas are caused by the human papillomavirus (HPV).
-The virus encourages the skin to produce an excessive amount of keratin - the protein that makes up hairs and nails.
+The virus encourages the skin to produce an excessive amount of keratin, the protein that makes up hair and nails.

-The excessive keratin builds up to create a hard growth on the surface of the skin.
+Excessive keratin builds up to create a hard growth on the skin's surface.

-HPV can be passed on through skin-to-skin contact, and contact with the warts themselves.
-It can also be passed on through contaminated surfaces, though this mode of transmission is less common.
+HPV can be passed on through skin-to-skin contact and contact with the warts themselves.
+It can also be transmitted through contaminated surfaces, although this mode is less common.

 You are more likely to spread warts if the skin is wet or damaged.
-Keeping the site of a wart dry and covered can prevent you from infecting others.
+Keeping the site of a wart dry and covered can help prevent the spread of infection to others.

 Is there a cure for HPV?